smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 #### General Settings Plugin

-Connects to the `BasicCommunication` and `UI` components of SDL Core, also communicates with the main HMI to control settings via custom messages.
+Connects to the `BasicCommunication` and `UI` interfaces, also communicates with the main HMI to control settings via custom messages.

 *Features:*

 - General settings, replaces the buttons that are currently placed below the main HMI screen.
-This feature can be ported from Manticore.
+The test implementation for this feature can be ported from Manticore.
-    - Driver Distraction
+    - UI.OnDriverDistraction
     - Toggle HMI Theme
 - General HMI events
-    - OnEventChanged(EMERGENCY_EVENT)
+    - BasicCommunication.OnEventChanged(EMERGENCY_EVENT)
-    - OnEventChanged(DEACTIVATE_HMI)
+    - BasicCommunication.OnEventChanged(DEACTIVATE_HMI)

 #### TTS Plugin

-Connects to the `TTS` components of SDL Core, overriding this component in the Generic HMI.
+Connects to the `TTS` interface, overriding the Generic HMI's implementation of this component.

 *Features:*